-The ATR is a water-cooled, high-flux test reactor, with a unique serpentine design that allows large power variations among its flux traps.
+The Advanced Test Reactor is a water-cooled, high-flux test reactor, with a unique serpentine design that allows large power variations among its flux traps.
 The reactor’s curved fuel arrangement places fuel closer on all sides of the flux trap positions than is possible in a rectangular grid.
 The reactor has nine of these high-intensity neutron flux traps and 68 additional irradiation positions inside the reactor core reflector tank, each of which can contain multiple experiments.
 Experiment positions vary in size from 0.5" to 5.0" in diameter and all are 48" long.
 The peak thermal flux is 1x1015 n/cm2-sec and fast flux is 5x1014 n/cm2-sec when operating at full power of 250 MW.
 There is a hydraulic shuttle irradiation system, which allows experiments to be inserted and removed during reactor operation, and pressurized water reactor (PWR) loops, which enable tests to be performed at prototypical PWR operating conditions.

-The ATRC is a low-power version (same size and geometry) of the higher-powered ATR core.
+The Advanced Test Reactor Critical Facility is a low-power version (same size and geometry) of the higher-powered ATR core.
 It is operated at power levels less than 5 KW with typical operating power levels of 600 W or less.
 ATRC is primarily used to provide data for the design and safe operation of experiments for the ATR.
 ATRC is also used to supply core performance data for the restart of the ATR after periodic core internals replacement.
 Occasionally the ATRC is used to perform low-power irradiation of experiments.

-TREAT provides transient testing of nuclear fuels.
+The Transient Reactor Test Facility (TREAT) provides transient testing of nuclear fuels.
 It is an air-cooled, thermal spectrum test facility specifically designed to evaluate the response of reactor fuels and structural materials to accident conditions ranging from mild upsets to severe accidents.
 TREAT is used to study fuel melting behavior, interactions between fuel and coolant, and the potential for propagation of failure to adjacent fuel pins.
 TREAT has an open core design that allows for ease of experiment instrumentation and real-time imaging of fuel motion during irradiation, which also makes TREAT an ideal platform for understanding the irradiation response of materials and fuels on a fundamental level.

-The MITR is a 6 MW tank-type research reactor.
+The Massachusetts Institute of Technology Reactor (MITR) is a 6 MW tank-type research reactor.
 It has three positions available for in-core materials, fuel and instrumentation irradiation experiments over a wide range of conditions.
 Water loops at pressurized water reactor/boiling water reactor (PWR/BWR) conditions, static and lead-out capsule experiments in inert gas environment at temperatures up to 850°C, custom designed high-temperature irradiation facility up to 1400°C and nuclear fuel irradiation experiments with fissile materials up to 100 gm U-235 or equivalent.
 A variety of instrumentation, support facilities, pneumatic tubes, beam ports, neutron activation analysis laboratory, hot cells, and non-destructive post irradiation examination facilities are also available.
 Fast and thermal neutron fluxes are up to 1.2e14 and 6e13 n/cm2 s at 6 MW.

 The PULSTAR reactor is a 1 MW pool-type nuclear research reactor located in NCSU’s Burlington Engineering Laboratories.
 The reactor, one of two PULSTAR reactors built and the only one still in operation, uses 4% enriched, pin-type fuel consisting of uranium dioxide pellets in zircaloy cladding.
 The fuel provides response characteristics that are very similar to commercial light water power reactors.
 These characteristics allow teaching experiments to measure moderator temperature and power reactivity coefficients including Doppler feedback.
 In 2007, the PULSTAR reactor produced the most intense low-energy positron beam with the highest positron rate of any comparable facility worldwide.

 The Ohio State University Nuclear Reactor Laboratory (OSU-NRL) offers the unique capability of reactor irradiations in external large-experiment dry tubes for the OSU Research Reactor (OSURR).
 In the next-to-core position in which either a 6.5-in I.D. or a 9.5-in I.D. external dry tube can be located, irradiations can be performed in a neutron flux up to 1012 n/cm2/s.
 Among the possibilities for use are experiments involving instrumented, high-temperature irradiations of prototype instrumentation for next-generation reactors, sensors and sensor materials, and optical fibers designed for up to 1600 C. In addition to the external large-experiment dry tubes, the reactor also has two 2.5-in I.D. in-core dry tubes that also support instrumented experiments, but at ambient temperature.

 Sandia National Laboratory

 The Sandia National Laboratory Annular Core Research Reactor (ACRR) is an epi-thermal pool-type reactor which uses cylindrical UO2-BeO fuel elements.
 Sandia researchers can use the ACRR to perform sample irradiations in typical research reactor steady-state mode or in a high-power pulse mode, reaching powers as high as 30GW for a few milliseconds.
 There are four main experimental cavities at the ACRR facility; central cavity, FREC-II cavity, thermal neutron beam tube (the neutron radiography facility), and the Tri-Element facility.